How to Sell a House As-Is in Ohio

 We Buy Ugly Houses, HomeVestors

 One of the most well-known companies on the list, We Buy Ugly Houses, is a subsidiary of HomeVestors.
-They buy houses for cash throughout the U.S. and were founded in 1996.
-They have purchased over 140,000 houses nationwide to date.
+Founded in 1996, it purchases houses for cash throughout the U.S. and has purchased over 150,000 houses nationwide to date.
 Each office is operated as a local franchise and has a local homebuyer available.
 The company will make a cash offer on your house and can usually close within three weeks.

 Locations: 47 states, including Ohio.
 Offices in Ohio are located in Cincinnati, Columbus, Dayton, and Cleveland.

-Fees: We Buy Ugly Houses pays most, if not all of your closing costs.
-They never charge any fees to tour your home or make an offer, and they also don’t charge any commissions.
+Fees: We Buy Ugly Houses pays most, if not all, of your closing costs.
+It never charges any fees to tour your home or make an offer, and it also doesn’t charge any commissions.

 Global Real Estate Solutions LLC

-Locations: The company is based out of North Canton, Ohio, in Stark county.
-It mostly buys houses in and around that area, but will buy houses anywhere in Ohio, as long as they meet their buying criteria.
+Locations: The company is based in North Canton, Ohio, in Stark County.
+It mostly buys houses in and around that area, but it will buy houses anywhere in Ohio as long as they meet its buying criteria.

 Ohio Cash Buyers